 So far we have been using old loaner equipment, none of which is fitted correctly to him, and some of the items look like they are 20 or so years old.
 We're grateful to finally have some of our own stuff, and will wait anxiously for the chair and stander to come.
 But I'd just like to say that I hate the equipment.
 I hate that Ollie needs them, I hate how big they are, I hate how difficult they are to work with, I hate how ugly they are, I hate how expensive they are, I hate how many hoops we have to jump through to get them and how long it takes to get them, and I hate that I have to feel so grateful to have them.
 But they will help Oliver to be positioned correctly, help him to bear weight on his legs, and help us get around with him, and so I am grateful for them.

 One other thing: I just don't understand why adaptive equipment has to look so horribly ugly and scary.
 Some of these things look like killer robot drones from Star Wars, ready to unfold and zap you.
 Ollie is a little boy, and he shouldn't have to use such awful looking stuff.
-A lot of people and one little boy I bet if Apple, for example, made this sort of equipment, they could make it look nice, fun, and maybe even inviting.
+I bet if Apple, for example, made this sort of equipment, they could make it look nice, fun, and maybe even inviting.
 Yes, there are constraints with all the ways these pieces need to fit together, but I am sure it could be done.
 In the meantime, we are stuck with a houseful of big, cumbersome, scary looking things that cost a fortune.
 The positioning stroller and the gait trainer cost almost 4,000 dollars each!
 Thank goodness our costs are covered by insurance and Early Intervention, at least for now.

 Saturday, September 12, 2009